-Since 2010, we got to know many smart green VCs in Europe and the US that back startups in energy, mobility, buildings, cities, materials and food to create impact and returns for their fund investors.
-In the VC food chain, there are early stage investors who love to invest, at lower valuations and higher risk, in young startups that are just about to take their technology innovation from lab to fab and to the market.
-At the same time, many late stage VCs prefer a shorter time-to-exit and late stage startups with more than €2M revenues in 2015, strong management teams and lower technology and market risk.
+There are many smart green VCs in Europe and the US that back startups in energy, mobility, buildings, cities, materials and food to create impact and returns for their fund investors.
+In the VC food chain, early stage investors love to invest, at lower valuations and higher risk, in young startups that still work on product-market fit.
+On the other hand, late stage VCs prefer a shorter time-to-exit and successful startups with more than €2M revenues, strong management teams and lower technology and market risk.
 At the same time, the majority of corporates have adopted an open innovation and corporate venturing strategy and want to do business with startups, too.
 The result are different investment strategies and portfolios that startups should know before pitching.
-Let’s co-invest and accelerate the best smart green startups we know to fast growth and global impact.
+Let’s co-invest and accelerate the best smart green startups to fast growth and global impact.

 ABB Technology Ventures

 ABB Technology Ventures (Europe and USA – early and late stage) is a corporate VC which brings the global technology and distribution power of ABB to the table.
 The swiss corporate did not allocate a dedicated fund but makes investment decisions deal by deal if a business unit sponsors them.
 ABB has got 12 active investments including PointGrab, Trilliant, Takadu and ROMO Wind.
 ABB acquired the EV fast charging startup Epyon in July 2011.
 Kurt Kaltenegger gave a great presentation at ECO12 Berlin.